DataDog/hiring-engineers/src/macos_agent_install.md

 # macOS Agent Install

 ##Agent Installation Page
-This page provides installation instructions for a variety of systems that Datadog supports.
+The Agent installation instructions for a variety of systems is presented on the main install page as shown:
 ![agent](../images/macos_agent_install.png)

 ## Command Line Installation